Sejo Sexon: Top lista Nadrealista

-Sexon was working occasionally on the sketch comedy and variety television show Top lista nadrealista in-between 1984 and 1991.
-The show was aired on TV Sarajevo.
-In 1989, he produced theatrical and musical program Top lista nadrealista – Live sown in more than 60 cities in Yugoslavia.
+Sexon was working occasionally on the sketch comedy and variety show Top lista nadrealista between 1984 and 1991.
 In late June 1992, he started to work on a 15-minute weekly radio shows for Top lista nadrealista.
 In August 1993, after 50 odd shows on radio, the group shot and aired four television episodes.
 Sejo Sexon produced a soundtrack for TV series and a theater play Top lista nadrealista.
 After re-union of Zabrenjeno pušenje in 1996, Sejo Sexon and Elvis J. Kurović had more than 300 occasions where then performed live Top lista nadrealista across Bosnia and Herzegovina, Croatia, Slovenia, Germany, Austria, Denmark and Switzerland.
 That tour was supported by the USAID office in Sarajevo.

 Other projects

 In the late 1980s, Sexon wrote film scores for two TV mini series for kids directed by Timothy John Byford and aired on RTV Sarajevo.
 With Goran Bregović and Miroslav Mandić, he won the Golden Rose award for the best TV advert clip at Monterrey, Mexico in 1990.
-In 2009, Sexon was a jury member together with Zele Lipovača, Davor Gobac, and Vinko Štefanac on Rat bendova (The Band Wars), a musical contest that aired on Bosnian television network OBN.
+In 2009, Sexon was a jury member together with Zele Lipovača, Davor Gobac, and Vinko Štefanac on Rat bendova (lit.
+'The Band Wars'), a musical contest that aired on Bosnian television network OBN.